 What is recovery from a tooth extraction like?

 Every surgical patient heals differently, it also depends on the type of procedure you had.
-Recovery from a simple tooth extraction usually only takes a day or two for any pain to go away and to returning to your favorite foods.
+Recovery from a simple tooth extraction usually only takes a day or two for any pain to go away and to return to your favorite foods.
 Surgical extraction can sometimes take a bit longer roughly 5-7 days.
 But there are ways to speed up the process and keep you as comfortable as possible.
-There include:
+These include:

 - Using an ice pack 10 minutes at a time

 - If there is bleeding bite down on gauze as instructed by your surgeon

 - Take medicine as prescribed by your provider

 With the help of medication, your tooth extraction surgery should be relatively pain-free.
 A local anesthetic will be used at the extraction site to block the pain.
 You will also have the choice of using a sedative.
 Sedatives can help you feel very relaxed throughout the surgery.
 Before your procedure, the surgeons at Benicia Oral Surgery will arrange a consultation to determine the best medication for you.
 After the surgery, over-the-counter medication will be strong enough to block any pain until you have healed.

 You may return home after your tooth extraction procedure.
 Arrange for someone to drive you home as the sedatives can keep you feeling drowsy until the next day.
 It’s a good idea to rest for a couple of days to recover, after which you can gradually return to normal activity.
 Your gums will be susceptible to bleeding for a few days.
 To prevent this, you will need to preserve the integrity of the blood clot.
 You can do so by avoiding crispy foods and vigorous rinsing in the mouth.
 Instead, try to eat soft foods for the first week before returning to your normal diet.

 HOW DO I KNOW IF I’M RECOVERING WELL AFTER MY TOOTH EXTRACTION?